Yasmin-Shafik/META-Full-Stack-Software-Engineer/README.md

 # META - Full Stack Software Engineer
 - Please review this certificte earned as a Full Stack Software Engineer.

-- After completing several rigourous Front-End Developer courses, as well as Back-End Developer courses, authorized by META, I've acquired many powerful skillsets that will make me a stronger engineer.
+- After completing several rigourous Front-End Developer courses, as well as Back-End Developer courses, authorized by META, I've acquired many core skillsets that will make me a stronger engineer.
 Such skills include:

 1. APIs
 2. Cloud Hosting